victoriacheng15/website/blog/2022/11-15-lets-automate-your-workflows-with-github-actions/index.md

 Workflows files usually go in `.github/workflows` folder.

-Let's see the prettier setup that I am using now.
+Let's see the Jest setup that I am using now.

 ```yaml
 name: ci-jest